jwsandeman/JasonSandeman_T1A3/README.md

 To run this application on your computer you will need access to your terminal with the correct permissions enabled so that you run bash commands from the terminal.

+You will also need ruby installed which be done following these [instructions](https://www.ruby-lang.org/en/downloads/).
+There are instructions for Linux, Mac and Windows users.

 If you get a permission error when trying to run the install command you can use the following command to change your permissions.
 After that you should be able to run the install command above.

 ```bash
    chmod +x ./install.sh
 ```

-You will also need ruby installed which be done following these [instructions](https://www.ruby-lang.org/en/downloads/).
-There are instructions for Linux, Mac and Windows users.

 If you are having trouble getting the app to run make sure you have the following dependencies and their correct versions.
-Check the gemfile to make sure the your gems are using a similar version (if the last and second last version numbers are different that should still be fine.) and update them in the Gemfile in the './src' directory if necessary.
+Check the gemfile to make sure the your gems are using a similar version (if the last and second last decimal place in the version numbers are different that should still be fine.) and update them in the Gemfile in the './src' directory if necessary.

 ```bash
    gem 'colorize', '~> 0.8.1'